iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 $$

 This reduces the coefficient on $\Vert y - Ty\Vert^2$.
-Furthermore, it has from the smoothness that:
+There are other lower bounds for the Bregman Divergence.
+For example from the smoothness it has:

 $$
 D_f(x, y) \ge \frac{1}{2L}\Vert \nabla f(x) - \nabla f(y)\Vert^2.
 $$

-From strong convexity it has
+And from the strong convexity it has:

 $$
 \begin{aligned}